unPi-ro/automate/README.md

 - [x] your latest [Ruby on Rails](https://rubyonrails.org/) apps from your own git repo
 - [x] keeps the latest 5 versions of all your deployed web apps
 - [x] creates nightly (tarsnap) backups of your apps + DB + SSLs
-- [x] script to maintain & prune backups according to schedule
+- [x] script to maintain & prune backups according to a schedule
 - [x] deploy time restores from backups of the Rails apps DBs